 Paint Horse History and Origins

-Paint Horse Size and Lifespan
+Paint Horse Size

-Color and Markings
+Colors and Markings

-The patterns and colors vary greatly, and no two are precisely the same.
-Some Paint Horses are a solid or almost-solid color.
+The paint's distinctive coat patterns can occur in any combination of white plus another color, such as bay, black, palomino, or chestnut.
+The patterns and colors vary greatly, and no two horses are precisely the same.
+Some paint horses are a solid or almost-solid color.

 Unique Characteristics of the Paint Horse

 The colored coat patterns are rightfully the paint horse's most distinctive trait.
 But the breed is about far more than color.
 Its colors, patterns, and markings combine with its muscular, well-balanced stature to create a truly striking physical appearance.

 Beyond their beauty, paints are prized for their friendly, easygoing temperament.
 These are relaxed and highly social horses with natural intelligence that makes them unchallenging and rewarding to train.

 Diet and Nutrition